codeceptjs/CodeceptJS/docs/bdd.md

 ### Custom types

-If you need parameter text in more advanced way and you like using [Cucumber expressions](https://docs.cucumber.io/cucumber/cucumber-expressions/) better that regular expressions, use `DefineParameterType` function.
-You can extend Cucumber Expressions so they automatically convert output parameters to your own types or transforms the match from the regexp.
+If you need parameter text in more advanced way, and you like using [Cucumber expressions](https://github.com/cucumber/cucumber-expressions#readme) better that regular expressions, use `DefineParameterType` function.
+You can extend Cucumber Expressions, so they automatically convert output parameters to your own types or transforms the match from the regexp.

 ```js
 DefineParameterType({